judasgutenberg/Esp8266_RemoteControl/README.md

 ![alt text](managementrule.jpg?raw=true)

 At the bottom is a tool you can use to automatically construct a value token to place in conditions.
 Treat these as variables in an expression to be evaluated as true or false.
-You can use multiple tokens, parentheses, and scalar numbers in such expressions.
+You can use multiple tokens, parentheses, arithmatic operators, and scalar numbers in such expressions.